ericleasemorgan/reader-workshop/README.md

 The concordance script demonstrated here is no match for the functionality of AntConc, but the script is relatively quick and easy.

-### Semantic indexing
+#### Semantic indexing

-A semantic index is essentially a matrix of vectors where each vector denotes a word in a corpus.
+A semantic index (often times called "word embedding") is essentially a matrix of vectors where each vector denotes a word in a corpus.
 Query words are first looked up in the matrix and then linear algebra is used to compare the associated vector with the other vectors in the matrix.
 When vectors "point" in the same direction, then they are considered similar.
 When vectors point in opposite directions, then they may be akin to antonyms.
 Searches against semantic indexes return relationships.
 Given three words of input, some semantic queries may solve an analogy.
 [Eric waves his arms around in an attempt to point to a few places in a three-dimensional space in order to illustrate the definition of an analogy in a semantic index.]

 Semantic indexes require "a lot" of data in order to truly be effective; the following recipes do not do semantic indexing justice because of the size of the corpus is too small.
 That said, the first recipe creates a semantic index, and the process is heavy.
 The ingredients include: Bash, Python, and a few few modules.
 One Python module is called "gensim" and it supports many natural languaging functions.
 Gensim does all the hard work of this recipe.
 The NLTK is needed, merely for its stop words.
 Lastly, a large module called "spacy" is required.
 Like Gensim, it supports a wide variety of natural language processing functions, but it used here mainly to parse the corpus into sentences.
 After installing the necessary modules: